Texas-Robotics-Academy/markdown/2021/install_choosing.md

 1. A bootable thumb drive (which we are sending to you with everything pre-installed).
 2. A virtual machine running in your host operating system.
-3. A native Linux installation (either because you already run Ubuntu 18.04, or feel prepared to dual-boot your machine).
+3. A native Linux installation (either because you already run Ubuntu 18.04 or 20.04, or feel prepared to dual-boot your machine).

 {{ site.data.alerts.note }}
 You only need to choose *one* method of installing the Texas Robotics Academy software, but you *must* do one of these.